Skip to content

 Classes: stable, physical, Hopf, binary_labels

 The algorithm has found 3 solution branches in total (out of the hypothetically admissible 32=9).
-All of these are real – and thefore physically observable – for at least some values of ω.
+All of these are real – and therefore physically observable – for at least some values of ω.
 Only 2 branches are stable under infinitesimal perturbations.
 The "Classes" are boolean labels classifying each solution point, which may be used to select results for plotting.

 We now want to visualize the results.
 Here we plot the solution amplitude, U2+V2 against the drive frequency ω: